-Escape to a landscape of woodland colours as you take an easy stroll around the woodlands.
+Escape to the tranquility of the countryside on this easy stroll around the woodlands.
 Begin at Visitor Reception and travel along a medieval parkland boundary.
 Make out the remains of a medieval fish pond, tread concrete paths and stumble across remnants of a storage site built for use during the Second World War.

 Once past Visitor Reception, follow the path straight ahead towards Morgaston Woods.
 You’ll see The Vyne house and north lawn come into view across the lake on your left.
 In 1520, the house would have been a palace extending as far as the water.
 The north lawn is where Tudor courtyards would have been located.
 Inside the house, there is still a Tudor peephole concealed within the oak panelling of one of the rooms.
 This would have allowed the user to eavesdrop on conversations outside.
 The lake itself was artificially created after 1754.
 Until that time it would have been a small brook.

 As you pass through the gates into the woods, you’ll see the site of an old bridge on your left.
 This once formed part of the main drive to the house.
 The approach to the house has been altered many times over The Vyne’s history as fashions evolved.
 This route would have shown off the estate and The Vyne’s portico (the large white triangular structure with pillars) before sweeping round to the south drive.
 Long, meandering ‘driveways’ like this one were meant to give the illusion of an even grander estate.
 The iron bridge collapsed in 1987 though we hope to be able to afford to rebuild it in the future.